AlexGustafsson/quickterm/README.md

 # Build the application
 # Creates ./build/QuickTerm.app
 make build
+# Build using specific flags, such as an address sanitizer
+SWIFT_FLAGS="--sanitize address" make build

 # Sign the application
 # Use "security find-identity -v -p codesigning" to find available certificates.